itsjoelha/tp/docs/DeveloperGuide.md

 Use case ends.

 - 3a.
-The given index is invalid.
+The given module code is invalid.

   - 3a1.
-AddressBook shows an error message.
+GrandRhombus shows an error message.

 Use case resumes at step 2.